weijiekoh/clientside/docs/src/montgomery_multiplication.md

 Gregor Mitscha-Baude's submission to ZPrize 2022 uses reduced-radix big integer representation (29 or 30 bits), along with a custom Montgomery multiplication algorithm that minimises bitshifts.
 This allows his code to outperform the classic CIOS method which uses 32-bit limbs.
 He provides a full description of his method in his [`montgomery` repository](https://github.com/mitschabaude/montgomery/blob/main/doc/zprize22.md#13-x-30-bit-multiplication).

-The key insight is that 32-bit limbs require a carry after every product (e.g. $a_i * b_j$), which involves an addition, a bitwise AND, and a bitshift.
+His key insight is that 32-bit limbs require a carry after every product (e.g. $a_i * b_j$), which involves an addition, a bitwise AND, and a bitshift.
 If, however, smaller limbs are used, multiple products can be done without carries.
-For 29-bit limbs, that number is 64, and 16 for 30-bit limbs.
 A further minor optimisation is that based on the limb size, some conditional branches can be omitted from Mitscha-Baude's algorithm.

 # Benchmarks and discussion